The problem with pink Audience age range : 6 and older / In Theater

 Study Guide with educational tracks

-Document that explores the creative process of the show’s creative team ; introduces philosophy as a tool to help children to question and exchange extensively with their classmates ; explores the concepts of identity, diversity, fear, adaptation and acclimatization, all the while reminding teachers that children see concepts differently than adults : Download the document
+Document that explores the creative process of the show’s creative team ; introduces philosophy as a tool to help children to question and exchange extensively with their classmates ; explores the concepts of identity, diversity, fear, adaptation and acclimatization, all the while reminding teachers that children see concepts differently than adults : Download the Study Guide

 Post-show discussion